Exploring Kadalu Storage in k3d Cluster - GlusterFS

 - native: Default option for

-in storage pool config.
+kadalu_formatin storage pool config.
 In this format, each volume (~pvc) is created as a fuse-subdir and thus support volume expansion as well - non-native: When

 Now, we can proceed with creation of kubernetes cluster using k3d.
 Kadalu can create storage pool backed by raw devices or xfs mounted paths or any available PVC in k8s cluster.
 For more info please refer kadalu docs